elixir-lang/elixir/docs/2_diving_in.md

 The last control-flow mechanism we are going to discuss is essential to Elixir's and Erlang's actor mechanism.
 In Elixir, every code run in processes that exchange messages between them.
 Those processes are not Operating System processes (they are actually quite light-weight) but called so since they do not share state with each other.

 In order to exchange messages, each process has a mailbox where the received messages are stored.
-The `receive` mechanism allows us to go throw this mailbox searching for a message that matches the given pattern.
-Here is an example that uses the arrow operator `<-` to send a message to the current process and then collects this message from this mailbox:
+The `receive` mechanism allows us to go through this mailbox searching for a message that matches the given pattern.
+Here is an example that uses the arrow operator `<-` to send a message to the current process and then collects this message from its mailbox:

     # Get the current process id
     iex> current_pid = self()